B4nan/mikro-di/README.md

 It basically creates object with ES6 getters that will require you services and its dependencies.
 This way everything is loaded via lazy loading technique.

+## Circular dependencies detection

+Before building the container, simple DFS algorithm is used to look up cyclic dependencies.

+When